DMurM/AI-Maker/2do.md

    - Detect and accept payments.
    - Buy credits ( do the view and discuss how it should look like)
    - Generate invoices and show them.
+   - Payment view should be a pop-up instead of a new tab.